-The problem of automatic error compensation is tackled in \cite{Shen2019}.
-A framework is presented where data, obtained by methods such as 3D scanners and other Coordinate Measuring Machines (CMMs), are used to train a neural network that approximates the deformation function that describes how the input is deformed to the actual printed object.
-In a second step, the inverse deformation function is approximated by using the output model as the training set for obtaining the input model.

-A similar approach is presented in \cite{He2018}, where a deep learning method using the convolutional encoder-decoder network is presented to simulate shape deformation of the P-$\mu$SLA process.
-These methods have the advantage of considering the neighboring vertices in determining the deformation function of a vertex.
-However these methods are slow and their generalization is not substantiated since they work with simulated models and not with actual manufacturing data.
-Our error prediction method uses only actual data derived by a high precision reconstruction of the manufactured object.
-The reconstruction method that is applied in this work is presented in the following section, where the ground truth is established.
-An overview of point cloud acquisition and processing methods is provided in \cite{Wang2020} and a comparison of different point cloud data acquisition approaches is made.
-Our method is of high accuracy, using a high resolution camera for data acquisition.
-One of its strong points is that it is an automatic method, requiring no user interaction, thus eliminating human errors.
-Also, there is no significant error from noise, which is a problem occurring in e.g. laser scanning.
-Another strong point is that it can accurately acquire data from very small parts and also from internal structures.
+\citep{Shen2019} addressed the problem of automatic error compensation.
+A framework is presented in which data obtained by methods such as 3D scanners and other Coordinate Measuring Machines (CMMs) are used to train a neural network that approximates the deformation function that describes how the input is deformed into an actual printed object.
+Subsequently, the inverse deformation function was approximated by using the output model as the training set to obtain the input model. \citep{He2018} presented a similar approach, where a deep learning method using a convolutional encoder-decoder network was presented to simulate the shape deformation of the P-$\mu$SLA process.
+These methods have the advantage of considering neighboring vertices when determining the deformation function of a vertex.
+However, they are slow and their generalization is not substantiated because they have been tested with simulated models, not with actual manufacturing data.
+Our error prediction method uses only actual data derived from high precision reconstruction of the manufactured object.
+The reconstruction method applied in this study is presented in the following section, where the ground truth is established. \citep{Wang2020} provide an overview of point cloud acquisition and processing methods and compare different point cloud data acquisition approaches.
+Our method is highly accurate and uses a high resolution camera for data acquisition of per slice information.
+One of its strengths is that it is an automatic method that does not require user interaction, thereby eliminating human errors.
+Also, there is no significant error from noise, which is a common problem in laser scanning.
+Another advantage is that it can accurately capture very small parts and the internal structures of the fabricated parts.